Upper Mountain Research Station

 The Upper Mountain Research Station is located in Ashe County.
 The station, which was established in 1944, consists of 454 acres at an elevation higher than 3,200 feet.
 UMRS has a varied research program with the capability of producing approximately 50 acres of crops, including forage production for livestock.
 We have cattle at our station 12 months a year and our cattle numbers in the summertime reach over 200 animals.
 Additionally, Christmas tree and woody ornamental work is conducted on appropriate sites.
-A 105-foot wind anemometer was installed in May 2006 to measure the wind flow for Ashe and Alleghany County.
 UMRS is the only location in the United States that has a planted range-wide seed source of the Carolina Hemlock.

 The UMRS stays active in the local community in a variety of ways.
 Tours are provided to school groups, local garden clubs, cattlemen’s associations, organic growers, vegetable producers, small fruits growers and anyone with an interest in agricultural research.
 Each year, the N.C.
 State University Department of Soil Quality holds a class at the station on identifying various soil profiles for the installation of septic systems.
 The N.C.
 Cooperative Extension Service provides seminars and workshops on commodities that are grown in the community and on the station.
 Provisions are made for the FFA and Ashe County 4-H to take the products that are grown on the station and sell them to raise money to attend their national conferences.
-Produce is also provided to the Sparta Food Closet, Ashe Really Cares, Meals-On-Wheels and the Society of St. Andrews to help feed the needy in the community.
+Produce is also provided to the Sparta Food Closet, Ashe Really Cares, Meals-On-Wheels and the Society of St. Andrews to help feed those in need in the community.
 The station also played a role in helping the community during disasters.
 Staff assisted the community from the flood of 2004 in Operation A Brighter Day and the drought of 2007 in Operation AGWRAP, the Emergency Hay relief program.